Cops detain Akhilesh Yadav after he sits on dharna on road, breaks cordon | Politics

 With UP police laying a virtual siege to the area around the Samajwadi Party headquarters here, a defiant Yadav sat on a dharna on the road for some time joined by several party leaders, before he was detained by the UP police and bundled into a police van to remove him from the spot.
 "If the new farm laws are intended to help the farmers, then why are they on the war path?
 Why is the government so adamant?
 If farmers don't want the new laws, the government should take these back," he told reporters at the protest site.

+SP MLC Rajpal Kashyap told PTI that party workers staged protests in each and every assembly constituency of the state.
 In a tweet, the SP said, "The BJP government is afraid of the 'Kisan Yatras', which are being held against the injustice done to farmers and the anti-farmer laws.
 Hence, to stop the yatras, it has unleashed atrocities on 'samajwadis'.
 The police are calling SP workers to police stations and also going to their houses to stop them."
 "This is highly condemnable.
-Farmers and youths will give an answer to the government," it said..
+Farmers and youths will give an answer to the government," it said.
+In Ghaziabad, over a hundred SP workers were detained during a protest over the farm laws.
+They were released in the evening after they submitted written assurance that they will maintain peace, Senior Superintendent of Police Kalanidhi Naithani said.

 - READ MORE ON: